ideonate/cdsdashboards/docs/chapters/setup/z2jh.rst

 **Dynamic storage** (the default) is where a new 'persistent volume' is generally created for each new Jupyter server that starts up.

 When a user creates a new Dashboard, it will be based within a new named server.
-The Dashboard is really just a new separate Jupyter server that happens to be running a presentation front-end (e.g. Voila) instead of the usual Jupyter notebook server.
+The Dashboard is really just a new separate Jupyter server that happens to be running a presentation front-end (e.g. Voilà) instead of the usual Jupyter notebook server.
 We just need to ensure that required files (e.g. ipynb notebooks or py/R files) for the dashbboard are present on the new dashboard server.

 The dashboard's source files can come from the Jupyter Tree or a Git Repo (:ref:`read more here <prepare_dashboard>`).